TgCatUB/catuserbot/userbot/plugins/README.md

 ```python3
 None
 ```
 There is None Mandatory Imports.
+Because Config, bot, command are already automatically imported.

 ## Explanation
 The Mandatory Import are now automatically imported.